back-offices/stackoverflow_pipeline/README.md

 - Text analysis of questions & answers (grammer / question quality)
 - Analysis of "unaccepted" answers
 - different approaches to data modelling have not been considered (i.e. OBT)

-## Questions

-- [ ] How many questions remain unanswered over time?
-- [ ] What percentage of questions are unanswered? (by topic + total)
-- [ ] Which tags/topics have the most unanswered questions?
-- [ ] What types of questions are most likely to remain unanswered? (look at questions themselves - length, grammer, poorly written?) compare vs answered questions
-- [ ] How quickly do questions with no accepted answer receive one?
-- [ ] What are the highest-scored unanswered questions?
-- [ ] What is the relationship between unanswered questions and new technologies?